CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part2_EN/scriptingsystem_part2_EN.rst

 the *Timer Running Time* configured in this function has elapsed for the selected timer.
 A timer with the configured timer name must have been started before via the function `Start Timer`_.
-If the timer hass already expired when this function is called, the program execution continues without interruption.
+If the timer has already expired when this function is called, the program execution continues without interruption.

 With the two above functions, `Start Timer`_ and `Wait for Timer`_ , it